 There is not a single child in Afghanistan today that has not grown up amidst conflict.

-According to Save the Children research, Afghanistan is among the top 10 worst conflict-affected countries to be a child.
-Tragically, millions of vulnerable Afghan children are growing up in high-intensity conflict zones and at risk of grave child rights violations.
-As a result, many Afghan children and families are forced to flee.
-In fact, over half the world’s refugees come from three countries – and Afghanistan ranks second, at 2.7 million refugees.
+Afghanistan is among the worst conflict-affected countries to be a child.
+Tragically, millions of Afghan children are growing up in high-intensity conflict zones, forcing many families to flee.
+Over half of the world's refugees come from three countries – Afghanistan ranks second, at 2.7 million.

 - 38% of children suffer from stunting due to malnutrition